 AREC is thrilled to have Dr Lindy Price join the AREC team for rehabilitation.

-Lindy is studying Canine Rehabilitation and is excited about the opportunities for animal physiotherapy in the Newcastle and Hunter regions.
+Lindy has recently obtained her rehabilitation qualifications from the University of Tennessee and is now a Certified Canine Rehabilitation Practitioner CCRP.
 Rehabilitation is part of routine orthopaedic procedures in the human realm, and the same benefits exist for pets undergoing orthopaedic surgery.
 As part of her studies, Dr Lindy Price also visited the University of Tennessee, USA in 2016.
-(See pictures)

 Diseases that are routinely managed on long term pain relief, such as hip dysplasia, elbow dysplasia, cruciate injuries benefit greatly, and in some cases, medication may be significantly reduced.